A guide to mortgage costs and fees

 What do mortgage fees include?

-To help you budget with confidence, we’ve put together a list of the additional mortgage costs you need to think about.
-Some are charged when you set up the loan, others come up during the life of the mortgage, but they’re all in addition to the basic cost of repayments and the interest that goes with them.
+To help you budget with confidence when buying a house, we’ve put together a list of additional mortgage costs you need to think about.
+Some are charged when you set up the loan, others come up during the life of the mortgage.

 With 95% mortgages now available, deposits can be just 5% – a more affordable option that’s particularly popular with first-time buyers looking to get on the property ladder.

-Read our guide to help you save for a mortgage.
+Read our guide on how to save for a mortgage deposit.

 A mortgage broker does the legwork when it comes to finding the right mortgage deal for you.
 They know the market well and, if you’re new to house buying, self-employed or in unusual circumstances, they can be a reassuring and helpful presence.